 As a podcaster, having impeccable, quality audio is crucial.
 If your audio isn’t perfect, audience engagement for your podcast show will drop.
-Ian and Mike Russell share their best tips for top-quality audio in this episode of The Podcaster Hour.
+Ian and Mike Russell share their best audio tips for top-quality sound in this episode of The Podcaster Hour.

 In this post, we’ll cover

 - How Mike got into the world of audio

 - How you can get started with awesome audio